JackKelly/light-speed-io/design.md

 )
 ```

-TODO: Test if we'll overflow the submission queue if we don't manually keep track
-of how many entries have popped up on the completion queue.
+TODO: Finish this design - perhaps without optimising FileChunks - and try using Rayon with `ring.completion().par_iter().for_each()`, and a separate thread for keeping the submission queue topped up.